gencay/vscode-chatgpt/README.md

 # Zero Configuration with Browser Auto Login

-- **3 options to run ChatGPT assistant in your vs-code**:
+### 3 options to run ChatGPT assistant in your vs-code

 1. [**Recommended**] Autologin - Uses browser to ask questions to ChatGPT.
 [Autologin Setup (Default)](#setup).
 Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
 The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.
 2. Use OpenAI's official GPT3 APIs - Use your personal/organizational API Keys.
 This method provides many parameters to customize your prompt.
 Check out the GPT3 settings.
 For more details: [GPT3 OpenAI API Key](#gpt3)
 3. [Not recommended due to throttling] Manually login on a browser and grab required tokens.
 Described in [Manual Setup](#manual-setup).
 This option has problems due to using unofficial OpenAI API usage and rate-limiting.

 <img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/methods.png">